nfiresto/Machine-Learning-Models-for-Heart-Disease-Prediction/README.md

   figures produced in the code to help decision making and understand the model, a excel file with the evaluation metrics compiled, and a text file describing the figures that were generated.
+The KNN model was not that great with an accuracy, precision, recall, and f1 score sitting around 0.5 (exact values can be seen in ML_Model_Scores.xlsx)